Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 ### Piercer
 *4th-level Feat*

-**Prerequisite:** Proficiency with any weapon that deals piercing damage.
+**Prerequisite:** :material-lightbulb-on: Proficiency with any weapon that deals piercing damage.

 **Repeatable:** No